 For years, I’ve worked for Labour Unions like PSAC ,OPSEU, and now, SEIU Healthcare, helping to support workers in many different industries and types of work.
 I believe in collective action because I’ve seen it work.
 I tell workers that there is nothing more terrifying to an employer than united workers.
 They have the money and we have the labour, and without solidarity, we are unbalanced.
 Labour Unions are about bringing balance to work so that you as a worker are never taken advantage of by an employer.
 Worker solidarity is essential to a just society.

 It’s hard to be a worker in Ontario right now.
 Precarious work is pervasive.
 Trudeau’s Liberal government has told us we need to just get used to it.
 It doesn’t matter if you’re a server, a teacher, a sheet-metal worker, an electrician, administrative assistant, or a public servant – you are a worker – and you deserve to have your right to collective action respected.

 But here in Ontario, it’s particularly bad because of the Ford Conservatives.
 And you can be sure Erin O'Toole will be just as destructive to worker rights.
 The Green Party has no consistent plan for workers.
-And Trudeau’s government had to be dragged by the NDP to provide $500/week with the Canada Recovery Sickness Benefit – so that workers can stay home or in isolation for 2 weeks without losing all their income.
+And Trudeau’s government had to be dragged by the NDP to provide $500/week with the Canada Recovery Sickness Benefit – so that workers could have some income while being forced to isolate.
 Trudeau has to be forced to do the right thing for workers and New Democrats will always fight hard to press for better politics.

 And then there are wages.
 In 2019 every person in Ontario making minimum wage should have gotten a raise to $15.
 But we have all lost out because the same old Conservatives have never been the friend of working-class people.

 We must do better.